Jo Labadie: Collector of ephemera

 In about 1910, when he was 60 years old, Labadie began to prepare for the preservation of the vast collection of pamphlets, newspapers, and correspondence which he had accumulated in the attic of his home.
 The collection was eagerly sought by the University of Wisconsin, one of the paramount repositories of materials relating to labor and socialist history in the United States, but Labadie spurned their offer of $500 for the collection.
 The libraries of Johns Hopkins University and Michigan State University also made attempts to acquire the collection.

-Labadie sought instead to keep the material as near to his hometown of Detroit as possible and contacted the University of Michigan in Ann Arbor about their potential acquisition of the material.
+Labadie sought instead to keep the material as near to his hometown of Detroit as possible and contacted the University of Michigan in Ann Arbor about its potential acquisition of the material.
 While the University of Michigan was slow to show interest in the collection, an investigator was eventually dispatched.
 The report returned on Labadie's collection was negative, dismissed as a great mass of "stuff."
-Labadie remained persistent, however, and he eventually convinced nine Detroit residents, including several businessmen, to donate $100 each for the purchase of the collection, which was then donated to the university with requisite pomp.
+Labadie remained persistent, however, and he eventually convinced nine Detroit residents, including several businesspeople, to donate $100 each toward the purchase of the collection, which was then presented to the university with requisite pomp.

-In 1912 twenty crates of material were moved from Labadie's attic to Ann Arbor, forming the foundation of the renowned Labadie Collection of radical literature.
+In 1912, twenty crates of material were moved from Labadie's attic to Ann Arbor, forming the foundation of the renowned Labadie Collection of radical literature.
 Labadie spent his later years soliciting donations to the collection from friends and acquaintances, donating hundreds more items himself to the library in 1926.
 Agnes Inglis cataloged and organized the collection.
-The collection thus preserved is today regarded as among the finest accumulations of 19th Century radical ephemera in the United States.
+The collection thus preserved is today regarded as among the finest accumulations of 19th-century radical ephemera in the United States.

 Death and legacy

 Joseph Labadie died on October 7, 1933, in Detroit, Michigan, at the age of 83.
-He donated the vast majority of manuscripts and ephemera acquired in his lifetime to the collection at the University of Michigan Library, a deed he viewed as his primary legacy.
+He donated the vast majority of manuscripts and ephemera acquired in his lifetime to the collection at the University of Michigan Library, a deed which he viewed as his primary legacy.